mrkcor/redhouse/README.md

 # Archived Repository

 This repository has been **archived** and is no longer actively maintained.
+The prebuilt Vagrant box is no longer available, if you are interested in using a solution like Redhouse you can use this repository and the redhouse-packer repository as a basis to build your own.

 # Introduction